-Another Way To Lose a Battle- If your deck run out of cards, you will automatically lose the battle.
+Another Way To Lose Battles: "Deck Outs"- If your deck run out of cards, you will automatically lose the battle.

 - This is a helpful tip to consider, especially for players playing or playing against decks that would require cards to be moved from the deck into the Drop Zone or Soul.

-VP Farmers (Players That Would Let You Win)- While playing Rank Fights, you'll eventually gonna encounter players that would let you win to quickly end the battle, this way they can farm faster VP Points to get their rewards.
+VP Farmers (Players That Would Let You Win)- While playing Rank Fights, you'll sometimes encounter players that would let you win the battle, it's not really effective but it's one way to farm some VP.

-- NOTE: For Rank Fights, both players will get the same VP Points, win or lose... but the loser will get some Rank penalty.
+- NOTE: For Rank Fights, both players will get the VP Points, win or lose depending on the total damage dealt after the battle, the loser will also get some Rank penalty.

 - Just keep attacking and try to land more attacks per turn to quickly end the battle.